matt-harvey/dailycashmanager/user_guide/Reconciliations.rst

 - In the list, the *Date*, *Memo* and *Amount* of each transaction are shown.
 In addition, you will notice a *Reconciled* column.
-For transactions that have not been reconciled, this column will be blank; once a transaction has been reconciled, the transaction amount will appear in the *Reconciled* colum (as well as in the *Amount* column).
+For transactions that have not been reconciled, this column will be blank; once a transaction has been reconciled, the transaction amount will appear in the *Reconciled* column.
 - Near the top of the report, you will see a *Closing balance* figure.
 This is the balance as recorded in your DCM file, as at the date you entered in the *To* box (the bank statement closing date).
 You will also see a